starfrost013/modern-personality-research/README.md

-# modern:personality - Windows Decompilation
+# modern:personality - Windows Research

-This project attempts to reverse engineer Microsoft Windows 1.x entirely to recompliable code, as well as research it and Multitasking MS-DOS 4.0 ("MT-DOS").

-The research repository is located here: [Research Repo](https://github.com/starfrost013/modernpersonality) The runtime used to run the legacy toolchain on modern operating systems is here:(https://github.com/starfrost013/modern-personality-runtime)
+This is a bunch of my occasionally updated early Windows research.
+THis repo is a complete mess.
+The other modern-personality repos have various other things.
+The decompilation is on hold for now ([Decomp Repo](https://github.com/starfrost013/modern-personality-windows).

 IDA Database versions are 7.7, 8.3, 9.0 and 9.2.